Darialyphia/clashing_destiny_v2/docs/CORE_SET.md

 Minion | Arcane | (2) | KK | 1 / 1 | (slow)

-When you play an Arcane spell, this gains +1 ATK until the end of turn.
-Then, you may consume K. If you do, wake up this minion.
+When you play an Arcane spell, this gains +1 ATK until the end of turn Level 3 bonus: wake up this minion.

 ---